solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-03-build-copilot.md

 3. The first thing you will do within the chat endpoint method is provide a system prompt.
 This prompt defines the copilots "persona," dictacting how the copilot should interact with users, respond to questions, and leverage available functions to perform actions.

     ```python
-    # Define the system prompt that contains the agent's persona.
+    # Define the system prompt that contains the assistant's persona.
     system_prompt = """
-    You are an intelligent copilot for Cosmic Works, designed to help users manage and find bicycle-related products.
+    You are an intelligent copilot for Cosmic Works designed to help users manage and find bicycle-related products.
     You are helpful, friendly, and knowledgeable, but can only answer questions about Cosmic Works products.
     If asked to apply a discount:
         - Apply the specified discount to all products in the specified category.
 If the user did not provide you with a discount percentage and a product category, prompt them for the details you need to apply a discount.